jsbattig/py-winmail-opener/memory-bank/activeContext.md

 *   Added `--version` flag to the CLI for easier version checking and Homebrew testing.
 *   Completely rewrote the `install.py` script to integrate the security-friendly AppleScript approach.
 *   Simplified the README file to focus on the consolidated installation process.
+*   Fixed GitHub Actions workflows for automating releases and Homebrew formula updates:
+    * Fixed auto-release workflow to properly handle version string formats
+    * Fixed update-homebrew workflow to trigger on release publication
+    * Enhanced formula updating with robust syntax validation and more precise pattern matching
 *   Created a clean, consolidated installation process that:
     * Creates a virtual environment with necessary dependencies
     * Creates a simple AppleScript application that directly calls a handler script